Minimizing RAM Usage

 • Often, it is possible to subtract almost the entire value returned here from the total stack size of a task, but allow some safety margin to account for unexpected small increases in stack usage at runtime.

-• Call uxTaskGetSystemState() at runtime to get a summary of all tasks in the system.
+• Call uxTaskGetSystemState() to get a summary of all tasks in the system.
 This includes their individual stack high watermark values.

 • Avoid stack heavy functions.
 String formatting functions (like printf()) are particularly heavy users of the stack, so any task which does not ever call these can usually have its stack size reduced.